 - We’re helping whistleblowers protect themselves by educating them about how to keep their identities confidential, guard against retaliation, and secure rewards when they help the government produce monetary sanctions against wrongdoers.

 - We’re encouraging other whistleblowers to step forward by publicizing these protections and rewards.

 - We’re defending and strengthening laws and agency rules that are needed to protect and reward whistleblowers who help expose climate-related corruption.

-Helping whistleblowers navigate will be NWC’s newly-recruited Chief Counsel Sharon Eubanks, a corruption expert who served as lead counsel in the largest-ever civil RICO enforcement case, U.S. v.
+Helping whistleblowers navigate is NWC’s Chief Counsel Sharon Eubanks, a corruption expert who served as lead counsel in the largest-ever civil RICO enforcement case, U.S. v.
 Philip Morris USA.
-Ms. Eubanks recently testified before Congress on the linkages between the organized deception campaigns of the tobacco and fossil fuel industries.
+Eubanks recently testified before Congress on the linkages between the organized deception campaigns of the tobacco and fossil fuel industries.

 “Individuals working in the fossil fuel and logging industries with evidence of fraud and other law-breaking in their companies should know that there are safe ways to report crime without losing their jobs.
 Our campaign will help secure for whistleblowers protections from retaliation and, where feasible, rewards for helping prosecutors win large-scale penalties.” – John Kostyack, Executive Director

 The disruption of the earth’s climate is one of the greatest challenges facing our society.
 Greenhouse gas emissions are continuing to increase, as evidenced by a recent Global Carbon Project report finding that in 2019, despite impressive progress with clean energy, global fossil fuel emissions had increased for the third straight year.